grid-control/users-guide/tips_tricks.rst

 .. code-block:: ini

    [global]
-   workdir create= True ; don't ask if workdir should be created
+   workdir create = True ; don't ask if workdir should be created